Barbara Carrasco: Art

 Carrasco was just 19 years old when she met Cesar Chavez, leader of the United Farm Workers (UFW) and decided to work with him.
 Carrasco was active with the United Farm Workers (UFW), creating banners for them between the years of 1976 and 1991.
 Carrasco worked closely with Chavez to create flyers and banners for conventions, rallies, and supermarket demonstrations for the United Farm Workers.
 One of the largest banners she created for the UFW was about 30 feet by 30 feet on vinyl with Nazdar ink.
 Carrasco had about two weeks to complete the work and recruited a few people to help her finish it on time.
 The last banner she did for UFW was Cesar Chavez's funeral banner.

-One of Carrasco's largest works is a mural, a 16 by 80 foot, she was commissioned by the community of Redevelopment Agency in 1981 and began drafting.
-The mural was called, "L.A.
-History: A Mexican Perspective" and she wanted the public to view the perspective from a minority.
-The city approved the sketches of the mural, but, when she began the process of painting it, the agency told her to remove 14 images from the work in progress.
-The images they wanted Carrasco to remove showed incidents of discrimination by communities of color.
-The mural displayed slavery, American internment camps during World War II, and the zoot suit riots that had attacked Mexican American youth.
-When they requested her to remove these images, Carrasco refused to do so.
-But because she had refused them, the project of the mural was canceled.
-The mural was then put in a storage room for nearly a decade without showing the truth of the discrimination of minorities to the public.
+One of Carrasco's largest works, L.A.
+History: A Mexican Perspective, is a mural measuring 16 by 80 feet commissioned by the Community Redevelopment Agency of Los Angeles in 1981.
+To create the mural, she had seventeen young assistants, many of them gang members.
+The city approved the sketches of the mural but when Carrasco began the process of painting it, the agency told her to remove fourteen images from the work that depicted incidents of discrimination directed at communities of color.
+Carrasco refused to do so, resulting in the cancellation of the project.
+The mural was then put in a storage room for nearly a decade.

 There were fifty-one separate events depicted in the mural.
-Events depicted in this mural include the Japanese American internment, the whitewashing of Siqueiros's mural, América Tropical, and the Zoot Suit Riots.
+Events depicted included the Japanese American internment, the whitewashing of Siqueiros's mural; América Tropical, and the Zoot Suit Riots.
 Carrasco worked with three different historians to ensure that her information was accurate and conducted oral interviews with "city elders."
-To create the mural, she had 17 young assistants, many of them gang members.
-There were several times that CRA attempted to censor the subject matter in the mural and even attempted to destroy the mural itself.
+In addition to the attempted censorship, the CRA even tried to destroy the mural itself.